Locally optimal 2-periodic sphere packings: The generalized Voronoi algorithm

 Throughout the algorithm, we need to solve a problem analogous to the problem known as the shortest vector problem (SVP) in the context of lattices~\cite{micciancio2010deterministic}.
 In our context, given a quadratic form $J:\mbR^{d+m-1}\to\mbR$ with positive definite upper-left $d\times d$ block $Q$, we wish to find its minimum over nonzero vectors in $\mathcal M = \mbZ^d\times(E-E)$.
 We also, in some cases, want to enumerated the vectors attaining this minimum, or more generally enumerate all vectors that attain a value below some threshold.

 For $\mbk = (\mbn,\mbl)\in\mathcal M$ with fixed $\mbl$, $J(\mbk)$ is an inhomogeneous quadratic form of $\mbn$ (see Eq.~\eqref{eq:inhom}).
 Finding the minimum of an inhomogeneous quadratic form over the integer vectors is a problem known as the closest vector problem (CVP) for lattices and is closely related to the SVP~\cite{micciancio2010deterministic}.
-Since there are only finitely many possible values of $\mbl$, we have thus reduced the SVP problem for $m$-periodic forms to a finite number of instances of the CVP problem for the underlying lattice.
+Since there are only finitely many possible values of $\mbl$, the problem reduces to a finite number of instances of the CVP problem for the underlying lattice~\cite{schurmann2009computational}.

 As in the case of lattices, it might be expected that reduction of the quadratic form (using elements of $\Gamma$) would significantly decrease the average time to compute the SVP.
-To reduce the form, we first reduce the underlying lattice (the $Q$ block) by applying an operation $T$ of the form \eqref{eq:Tblocks}, where $V=0$ and $W=1$.
+To reduce the form, we first reduce the underlying lattice (the $Q$ block) by applying an operation $T$ of the form~\eqref{eq:Tblocks}, where $V=0$ and $W=1$.
 We then perform size reduction of the translation vectors, by applying the appropriate operation $T$, where $U=1$ and $W=1$, so that $Q^{-1}R^T$ has entries in $[-\tfrac12,\tfrac12]$.